kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 Extends Django's built-in `User` model.

 - One-to-one relationship with `User`.
-- User types: admin, public startup, and individual startup.
+- User types: admin, staff, public startup, and individual startup.
 - May link a user to one startup.
 - Stores company information, biography, avatar, phone, website, registration date, last login IP, login count, and email-verification fields.
+- Stores light/dark/system theme preference and an email-notification preference (email delivery is not currently wired to platform events).
 - Provides helpers for checking administrator/startup status and displaying a startup name.

+Staff/admin accounts are created by an administrator, not through public registration.
+New regular staff accounts default to Django `is_staff=True` and `is_superuser=False`; the user-profile signal maps those flags to the `staff` app role.
+A superuser maps to the `admin` role.

 ### Mentor and Investor